Generalization of spectral bulk-boundary correspondence: Generalized SBBC

 In Sec.~\ref{sec:kitaev_impurity}, the Kitaev chain with an impurity, which does not break the chiral symmetry, is considered.
 Here, we consider the SBBC for the SSH model with an onsite impurity potential, which breaks the chiral symmetry~\cite{PhysRevB.101.144204}.
 The Hamiltonian is given by

 Here, $f_{\mu_{\mathrm{A(B)}}}$ is a random number that satisfies $|f_{\mu_{\mathrm{A(B)}}}|<V_{\mu_{\mathrm{A(B)}}}$.
 In Fig.~\ref{fig:SSH_imp}, $\bar{w}(z)$ and $z\bar{F}(z)$ are shown as a function of $N_\mathrm{unit}$. $\bar{w}(z)$ and $z\bar{F}(z)$ converge to the same value, and the difference between them becomes smaller as $N_\mathrm{unit}$ increases, as shown in the inset of Fig.~\ref{fig:SSH_imp}.
 Although the proof given in Appendix~\ref{sec:App_proof_sbbc} has already provided firm evidence for the correspondence between the bulk and the edge, the system size dependence is not encoded in the proof.
 Thus, numerical measurements are necessary, and they provide a quantitative estimate of the system size when the SBBC is applicable.
+Parameter dependences of $\bar{w}(z)$ and $z\bar{F}(z)$ are also discussed in Appendix~\ref{sec:App_SSH_impurity}.